 Experts on aging assert that the medical field, politicians, and the public may have acted quicker and taken the coronavirus more seriously if the perception had been that it primarily affected younger Americans.
 In an article in the Washington Post, Syracuse law professor Nina Kohn argues that the “devaluation of older lives” has caused more older Americans to die than necessary.

 Even though COVID-19 has been more deadly for seniors who have contracted the virus, hospitals have focused on helping younger patients.
-A geriatrician in San Francisco writes in The Atlantic about that special clinical protocols to deal with COVID were developed for children and adults, but not for seniors.
-Kohn explained that “Ageism is evident in how we talk about victims from different generations, in the shameful conditions in many nursing homes and even — explicitly — in the formulas some states and health-care systems have developed for determining which desperately ill people get care if there’s a shortage of medical resources.”
+A geriatrician in San Francisco writes in The Atlantic that special clinical protocols to deal with COVID were developed for children and adults, but not for seniors.
+Kohn explained that “Ageism is evident in how we talk about victims from different generations, in the shameful conditions in many nursing homes and even — explicitly — in the formulas, some states, and health-care systems have developed for determining which desperately ill people get care if there’s a shortage of medical resources.”

 Nursing homes have been a hotbed for coronavirus, but have been slow to receive the necessary protective equipment for their employees and patients.
 Bob Kramer, the leader of Nexus Insights, a think tank on aging issues, told Forbes that ageism is apparent everywhere during the pandemic.
 “It showed up when the management of your parent’s assisted living, memory care, or skilled nursing facility asked for help from their state or county government in securing personal protective equipment (PPE) for their staff and residents.
 They were told to get in line behind hospitals, medical personnel, government facilities, and military installations.
 Test kits?
 Same story.
 They are victims of our government’s unwillingness to prioritize the health and safety of older adults and those who care for them.”